mapbox/mbtiles-spec/1.2/spec.md

   area covered by all zoom levels.
 The bounds are represented in `WGS:84` - latitude and longitude values, in the OpenLayers Bounds format - **left, bottom, right, top**.
 Example of the full earth: `-180.0,-85,180,85`.
+* `attribution`: An attribution string, which explains in English (and HTML) the sources of data and/or style for the map.

 Several additional keys are supported for tilesets that implement [UTFGrid-based interaction](https://github.com/mapbox/utfgrid-spec).